 Selecting a hearing aid isn’t a one-size-fits-all process.
 A device that works for a friend may not be the right fit for you.
 Similarly, choosing a hearing aid because it’s expensive or advertised as high-tech does not guarantee that it will be the best choice for your needs and goals.

 “Many patients ask for the hearing aid their neighbor has or one they saw in an advertisement, but it’s important to understand that each person’s hearing needs are unique.
 Even the hearing between your ears can be different,” Rousso explains.

-These factors along with others, including the size and shape of your ear canal, your budget and insurance coverage, can play a role in deciding which hearing aid is right for you.
+These factors, along with others such as the size and shape of your ear canal, your budget and insurance coverage, can play a role in deciding which hearing aid is right for you.

 “The best hearing aid is one that is selected by you and an audiologist,” Rousso says.

 4. You can take a hearing aid on a test drive.